ipekozbay/ipekozbay/README.md

   I believe that lifelong learning and
   I love programming and learning new things
   * I'm currently learning C# and working on OOP
-  * I'm currently working on ReCapProject Project .
+  * I'm currently working on ReCapProject and Django Blog.
 *  I’m looking for an internship place.